 Sometimes office decisions (like who gets to choose where to get lunch) come down to a coin toss.
 But this Metal Decision Maker offers so much more than just heads or tails.
 It makes even the most menial decisions a fun exercise.

-Female Executive Gifts
+Executive Gifts for Women